 1. Planning of the production of quality reports.
-The regular production of standardized upto-date user-oriented quality reports and methodological documents are planned in the work programme of the statistical authority.
+The regular production of standardised upto-date user oriented quality reports and methodological documents are planned in the work programme of the statistical authority.

 2. Publication of quality reports and methodological documents.
-User-oriented quality reports and methodological documents are made available to the public.
+User-oriented quality reports and methodological documents are made public.